Proxy vs VPN compared across architecture, encryption, speed, privacy, and use cases. A clear decision matrix to choose the right tool for your needs.

 When to Use a Proxy: Professional and Business Use Cases

 Price monitoring and competitive intelligence.
 E-commerce sites serve different prices based on location and user profile.
 Proxies let you check prices from IPs in specific cities, rotating identities to avoid detection.
-The geographic precision and scale required exceed what any VPN can provide.
+The geographic precision and scale required exceed what any VPN can deliver.

 When to Use a VPN: Personal Privacy and Security